CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/cloud/grafana/migrate-to-alloy.md

     ```

 1. When prompted, enter the credentials that the Grafana Alloy Service should run as.
-1. When prompted, enter the bearer token that was specified when [configuring authentication for the Reverse Proxy][Reverse Proxy Authentication]
+1. When prompted to enter the bearer token, leave it blank and press Enter.
 1. Once the migration has completed, delete the now obsolete Promtail directory e.g. `C:\ProgramData\Cortex\Observability\Promtail`.

+## Configure Grafana Alloy

+1. Open the `config.alloy` configuration file, which is located in the folder alongside the `alloy-installer-windows-amd64.exe` file.
+1. Delete the line containing `bearer_token_file` in the `loki.write "default"` > `endpoint` section, which can be found at the end of the file.
+1. Save the file.
+1. Open `services.msc`.
+1. Locate the `Alloy` service.
+1. Right click on the service name and select `Restart`.
+If the service is not already running, select `Start`.

 ## Next Steps?

 1. [Try it out][]

-[backed up]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.OnPremise.Grafana.BackupOldFiles" >}}
-[Loki Upgrade]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.OnPremise.Grafana.UpgradeLoki" >}}
-[Make Artefacts Available]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.OnPremise.Grafana.MakeArtefactsAvailable" >}}
+[Make Artefacts Available]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.Cloud.Grafana.MakeArtefactsAvailable" >}}
-[Reverse Proxy Authentication]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.OnPremise.Grafana.SetupAuthentication" >}}
-[Try it out]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.OnPremise.Grafana.TryItOut" >}}
+[Try it out]: {{< url path="Cortex.Guides.UpgradeGuides.UpgradeObservability.3.0.0to4.0.0.Cloud.Grafana.TryItOut" >}}